vonmillhausen/sf2000/README.md

 So is the "Data Frog" any good?
 Only you can answer that question for yourself.
 There are certainly more powerful devices out there, more fully featured devices, devices with better hardware, etc. - but almost all of those devices cost a lot more than the SF2000.
 At the end of the day, you have to look at the features offered at the given price-point, and only then can you decide if you're interested in the device or not.

 ### Is there any custom firmware?
-As of July 18th 2023, **no**, not yet.
+As of July 20th 2023, **no**, not yet.
 However efforts are underway; an SDK for the CPU has been identified, and custom firmware is now in the very early stages of development.
-Most recently, a limited build of Retroarch has been demonstrated to run, with a single core (TGBDual, the same Game Boy/Game Boy Color emulator included in the stock firmware) capable of loading ROM content.
-Video and audio drivers for Retroarch are at very early stages of development and are therefore not optimised, and much audio "crackling" is present; additionally, performance issues have been hinted at (game runs much faster when the audio subsystem is not engaged).
+Most recently, a limited build of Retroarch has been demonstrated to run, with two separate cores capable of loading ROM content compiled as separate firmwares (TGBDual, the same Game Boy/Game Boy Color emulator included in the stock firmware; and gpSP, the same Game Boy Advance emulator included in the stock firmware as well).
+Video and audio drivers for Retroarch are at very early stages of development and are therefore not optimised, and much audio "crackling" is present under TGBDual; gpSP as of yet has no audio at all.
+Additionally, performance issues have been hinted at (TGBDual runs much faster when the audio subsystem is not engaged, and gpSP requires frame-skipping to be playable).

 [A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work, and you can [follow along with discussion in the `Retro Handhelds` Discord](https://discord.com/channels/741895796315914271/1092831839955193987).